 How to approach issues with your chinese factory supplier.

 - The best ways to approach disagreements and difficult issues with chinese business people is to talk, meet face to face and go to dinner together.

 - If you are in a position to talk the issue out over a meal, be ready to address it only at the end of the meal.
 This is the chinese way and you should get better results for your patience.

 - If you can’t get out to the factory, use Skype as the next best alternative, or speak by phone rather than email.
 Email will be less effective unless you’ve had face to face conversations already.

 - Allow time for any decision to go up through the Chinese decision making tree.

 - Ask how long it will take for an answer to come back from above, so you know time scales you are working with.

 - Get to “yes” at each stage of the negotiation process, follow up what’s been agreed at a meeting in writing and ask for confirmation from your supplier that this is what both you and they agreed to during the meeting.

 Recognise that “yes” in Chinese is ambiguous, it can mean “yes, I’ve heard what you are saying” not necessarily ”yes I agree”.

-There are many ways of limiting the damage if things do go wrong in the first months or even after years of dealing with a chinese factory or supplier.
+There are many ways of limiting the damage if things go wrong in the first months, or even after years, of dealing with a chinese factory or supplier.
 The Legal Partners are expert commercial negotiators, with experienced practicioners who know how to do business in, and negotiate with chinese companies.
 Please get in touch.